Isotopical/isotopical/public/assets/collections/posts/azure-static-web-apps.md

 # Custom Domain

 After checking out the app, I quickly went to setup my domain under Custom domains.
-As of writing this, the only subdomain they allow is www.
-I'm hoping they open that up in the future so I can use any subdomain I'd like.
+As of writing this, only one subdomain is allowed.
+I setup `www` for this site.
+I'm hoping they open that up in the future so I can use any subdomain I'd like along with the route domain `gregmarine.com`.
 For now, it serves my purpose well as the app is a website, a Website as an App (WaaA), if you will.
 To ensure my domain pointed to the correct place, I setup a CNAME record at my registrar for www that pointed to the value provided on this screen.
 I clicked Validate to finish the process and my domain now pointed to the production build of my app.

 ![Custom Domains](/assets/img/collections/posts/azure-static-web-apps/azure-static-web-apps-9.jpg "Custom Domains")